 5.1 Changes to an Initial Occupancy and Construction Phasing Plan

-If changes are made to the original Occupancy and Construction phasing plan, it will be necessary for the customer to submit a RTAP to outline the changes and the new proposal for delivery.
+If changes are made to the original Occupancy and Construction phasing plan, it will be necessary for the customer to review the changes with the inspection team and possibly submit a Revision to Approved Plans (RTAP) to outline the changes and the new proposal for delivery.
 This will have to be verified with the inspectors and team representatives first.
-This plan must be reviewed for code compliance.
-Once the plan is approved, an exit meeting will be held.
-This meeting will verify the overall concept of the phasing plan, permits and safe guards of the construction process with the inspection team and project managers to make sure all have an understanding of the phasing plan, their responsibilities and roles as outlined in the construction documents.
+This plan must be reviewed for code compliance an additional phasing meeting be necessary to verify the overall concept of the phasing plan, permit applications and safe guards of the construction process with the inspection team and project managers to make sure all have an understanding of the revised phasing plan, their new roles and responsibilities as outlined in the revised construction documents.
 This will be an opportunity for any addition concerns or specific considerations to be discussed before permitting.

 It will also be necessary for the inspection division to verify how the change will affect inspections that have already been performed and if adjustments need to be made to existing permits if new permits are required.